 How tech is changing our commercial spaces

-You can already see examples of automated technology and robotics in action, with sensors used to detect when plants need watering and robotic lights employed to encourage growth in a certain direction to maximize light exposure.
+You can already see examples of automated technology and robotics in action, with sensors that detect when plants need watering and robotic lights employed to encourage growth in a particular direction to maximize light exposure.

 The benefits of green buildings

-Research shows that plants used to adorn walls and roofs lower energy usage and regulate temperature in hot spots, while foliage is also proven to boost productivity, reduce air pollution and lower the risk of stress and anxiety.
-Greener spaces are also proven to be quieter and more tranquil.
+Research shows that plants used to adorn walls and roofs lower energy usage and regulate the temperature in hot spots.
+At the same time, foliage is also proven to boost productivity, reduce air pollution and lower the risk of stress and anxiety.
+Greener spaces are also proven to be more tranquil.

-Commercial building owners have the possibility of sealing long-term lease deals from discerning companies through using technology to maintain greener spaces, and more and more businesses will actively seek out opportunities to jump on this bandwagon.
+Commercial building owners have the possibility of sealing long-term lease deals from discerning companies by using technology to maintain greener spaces, and more and more businesses will actively seek out opportunities to jump on this bandwagon.